6 Uses Of Gold You Probably Didn’t Know About

 2) Jewelry Market

 Many people purchase gold for the purpose of reselling it, but they don’t stop there.
 Gold is used in manufacturing and jewelry making, so a lot of companies buy scrap gold and turn it into jewelry.
 The price of gold depends on its caratage, which means how much other metal has been mixed with the pure 24k gold.
 22k gold contains more alloy than 18k or 14k and therefore has less value than those two caratages.
 Because the price of 24k gold is higher than any other caratage, this is usually where most investors go to buy their bars and coins.
+You can easily find gold bars for sale online.
+However, be sure to check with reputable sellers and do your research before making a purchase.

 3) Dentistry and Medicine